Cris-Mur/BasicAPI/README.md

 .
 ```

-in case that you start application without Environment file, the application will use a clean Express implementation.
+in case that you start application without Environment file, the application will use the example file to startup. (and it fails, the applications will runs in default mode)

 ---
 ## Run and develop

+- Please check [package.json](./package.json) file to more information.
 ```bash
 $ npm run start